Coderofcoders70/Smartbot-frontend/README.md

 📌 Final Note

-Smartbot was built as a learning-driven, portfolio-quality project with an emphasis on real-world usability rather than just AI integration.
+MuseAI was built as a learning-driven, portfolio-quality project with an emphasis on real-world usability rather than just AI integration.
 It reflects both technical implementation and product-level thinking.